USWNT roster for June friendlies offers clues about the Olympic squad

 Andonovski’s biggest issue is whether forward Tobin Heath and midfielder Julie Ertz will return to health in time for the Olympics.

 Heath, a starter for many years, has not played for the U.S. team or her English club, Manchester United, since January because of a knee injury.
-She will report to U.S. camp as a training player, allowing the coaching staff to gauge her progress.
+She will report to U.S. camp for training only, allowing the coaching staff to gauge her progress.

 Ertz suffered a knee injury in the Chicago Red Stars’ opener May 16 and was ruled out of the June friendlies.
 Her recovery timetable could allow her to rejoin the U.S. squad for the July matches, which will take place a few days before the delegation flies to Japan.